Marbled MurreletBrachyramphus marmoratus

 - Cool Facts

-- The Marbled Murrelet usually nests in trees greater than 200 years in age.
+- The Marbled Murrelet usually nests in trees 200 years old or older. in age; no other North American member of the auk family (Alcidae) nests in trees.

-- The Marbled Murrelet was once known as the "Australian Bumble Bee" by fishermen and as the "fogbird" or "fog lark" by loggers.
+- The Marbled Murrelet was once known as the "Australian Bumble Bee" by fishermen and as the "fogbird" or "fog lark" by loggers and fishermen.
+These nicknames reflect the bird’s foggy coastal habitat, its frequent calling even at sea, and plump shape and whirring wings in flight.

-- The oldest known Marbled Murrelet was at least 10 years old when it was recaptured and rereleased during banding operations in British Columbia.
+- The oldest known Marbled Murrelet was at least 10 years old when it was recaptured during a long-term study of nesters in British Columbia in June 2006.